zijuncheng/Video-Game/README.md

 - Random Forest Regressor on a dataset using only the length of the game title as the relevant feature on the game titles (without English stopwords)

 ##### Models
 - Random Forest Regressor, XGBoost, SVR and Linear Regression (lasso) were chosen.
-I expect the former 3 would performa better as the data is essentially non-linear.
+It is expected the former three would perform better as the data is essentially non-linear.
-- 4 different datasets were explored: instead of the length of the title,"best-sellers-similarity-score" ("best") only, "best" plus mean word vectors, "best" plus tfidf weighted vectors, and "best" plus average tfidf score on the titles were included in the training, validation, and final assessment.
+- Instead of the length of the title (baseline), four different datasets were explored: "best-sellers-similarity-score" ("best") only, "best" plus mean word vectors, "best" plus TFIDF weighted vectors, and "best" plus average TFIDF score on the titles.

 ##### Training/Validation/Test
-- As there are sufficient data, the dataset was randomly split into 60/20/20 for train, validation and test datasets.
+- As there is sufficient data, the dataset was randomly split into 60/20/20 for train, validation and test datasets.

 ### Findings
 ----------------------------------